segmentio/segment-docs/src/connections/spec/identify.md

 The Anonymous ID can be any pseudo-unique identifier.
 For example, on your servers you can use a session id.
 If you don't have any readily available identifier, you can always generate a new random one—Segment recommends [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier){:target="_blank"}.

+> info ""
-**Note:** Segment's [browser and mobile libraries](/docs/connections/sources/) **automatically** use Anonymous IDs to keep track of users as they navigate around your website or app, so you don't need to worry about them when using those libraries.
+> Segment's [browser and mobile libraries](/docs/connections/sources/) automatically use Anonymous IDs to keep track of users as they navigate around your website or app, so you don't need to worry about them when using those libraries.

 Here's an example of a JavaScript event for an anonymous user: